Campostrini/Campostrini.github.io/projects/index.md

 permalink: /projects/
 ---

 Projects, who doesn't like them?
 Unfortunately some of them are not easy to tackle alone.
 This list is a loose collections of projects I would love to collaborate on or things that I have done.
-Maybe I will use Jekyll Posts or do separate pages in the future.
+Maybe I will use Jekyll Posts or make separate pages in the future.
 Shoot me an email if you find any of them interesting.

 ### Precipitation Nowcasting with Deep Learning